Abnormal Electrocardiogram Findings in Athletes

 Supraventricular tachyarrhythmias are rarely life threatening but can be associated with other conditions that can lead to sudden cardiac death, including long QT syndrome, Wolf-Parkinson-White syndrome, Brugada syndrome, myocarditis, congenital heart disease, and the cardiomyopathies.

-An echocardiogram, ambulatory ECG monitor, and exercise treadmill test should be completed 3.
+In these patients, an echocardiogram, ambulatory ECG monitor, and exercise treadmill test should be completed 3.

 Referral to an electrophysiologist may be indicated for consideration of electrophysiology study and ablation.